mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 A recommended community library that supports many data structures is "gods" at <https://github.com/emirpasic/gods>.
-It supports several kinds of lists, sets, stacks, maps, and trees.
+It implements several kinds of lists, sets, stacks, maps, and trees.
-These collections can hold values of any type, but using the values typically requires type assertions (described later).
+These collections can hold values of any type, but using the values typically requires "type assertions" (described later).

 Here is an example of using the `gods.HashSet` type